• (425) 677-7430

 Share

-With AI growing to be more ubiquitous with each passing year, it’s no surprise that webinars dedicated to the subject has been springing up everywhere.
-Amidst the hype, people are either curious, interested, or to some degree, invested about what AI’s increasing popularity means for them as well as the industries their part of.
-These webinars serve as the perfect platform for industry experts to share their experiences, thoughts, and opinions on AI’s present and future implications.
+With AI becoming more ubiquitous each passing year, it’s no surprise that webinars dedicated to the subject have been springing up everywhere.
+Amid the hype, people are either curious, interested, or to some degree invested in what AI’s increasing popularity means for them as well as the industries they’re part of.
+These webinars serve as the perfect platform for industry experts to share their experiences, thoughts, and opinions on AI’s current and future implications.

-During April 2024, our staff member attended three AI webinars: “Market Research in an AI World,” “AI in Marketing Research: Expert Panel Discussion,” and “Building New Business: Five Ways Firms Are Driving New Revenue with Automation And AI.”
-After every webinar, our staff member was asked to not only summarize what was discussed and what he had learned but also share his thoughts and perspectives.
+During April and May 2024, Emil attended three AI webinars: “Market Research in an AI World,” “AI in Marketing Research: Expert Panel Discussion,” and “Building New Business: Five Ways Firms Are Driving New Revenue with Automation And AI.”
+After each webinar, Emil was asked to not only summarize the items that were discussed, but also share his larger thoughts about what the webinar was really trying to say to the world about what we can expect from AI.

-Our staff member eventually boiled things down to four main ideas or themes.
+Emil eventually boiled things down to four main ideas or themes.
 In this series of blogs, we’ll be exploring each of those themes.
 Here’s the first in our series.
-It focuses on why people in the market research industry need to pay attention to AI.
+It focuses on why people in the market research industry need to pay attention to AI in the first place.

 Read more